Blockchain Statistics for 2024

 Issue #4: Existing regulations around the world do not cover some of the main components of blockchain technology, such as smart contracts and international transactions.
 This uncertainty can slow down investments in technology and the adoption of new solutions.

-However, with blockchain usage statistics showing rising adoption trends, the market had to find ways of dealing with multiple issues of how cryptocurrencies can be used.
+However, with blockchain usage data showing rising adoption trends, the market had to find ways of dealing with multiple issues of how cryptocurrencies can be used.
 Ethereum has managed to shift from the power-intensive process of verifying transactions to an eco-friendly solution and is now building up its infrastructure to be able to handle around 100,000 transactions per second rather than 15.

 In the meantime, Bitcoin Lightning Network, which is already up and running, can handle up to one million transactions per second.